Skip to content

 The Sumerian Black Sun

-The Sumerians had a seven day week with the first day dedicated to the Sun and last day dedicated to what they referred to as the Black Sun, which is generally believed to have been the planet Saturn.
+The Sumerians had a seven day week with the first day dedicated to the Sun and the last day dedicated to what they referred to as the Black Sun, which is generally believed to have been the planet Saturn.

-I am of course speculating wildly at this point but there is a phenomenon that fits the bill, and that is the northern lights.
-This phenomenon is only visible close to our planet’s poles these days, but it may have been visible farther to the south in Sumerian times if the Sun was more active back then.
+This phenomenon is only visible close to our planet’s poles these days.
+However, it may have been visible farther to the south in Sumerian times.
+Especially if the Sun was more active back then.

-The Sumerians may have noticed a connection between intense northern lights and bad weather, and hence deemed it evil.
-They may also have noticed some connection between northern lights and the luminosity of Saturn and its rings, and hence made a connection between the Black Sun and Saturn.
+They may also have noticed some relationship between our northern lights and the luminosity of Saturn.
+If so, they would have noted this down as a connection between the Black Sun and Saturn.

 1. Hi Fredrik,